JSON-LD for SEO: The Guide to Structured Data

 }

-Why it's wrong: mainEntityOfPage is intended to refer from an entity (Service, BlogPosting) to the WebPage where it is located.
+Why it's wrong: mainEntityOfPage is intended to refer from an entity (Service, BlogPosting) to the WebPage it's on.
 Not the other way around.

 Fix: Remove mainEntityOfPage from WebPage.
-Use mainEntityOfPage Only IN the Service/BlogPosting node to refer back to WebPage.
+Use mainEntityOfPage only WITHIN the Service/BlogPosting node to refer back to WebPage.

-4. FAQ content that is not on the page
+4. FAQ content not present on the page

 Why it's wrong: Google's guidelines require structured data to match visible content.
 This can lead to manual action.

-Fix: Only add FAQ schema if the questions AND answers are actually on the page.
-Do not copy and paste FAQs from a template.
+Fix: Only add FAQ schema if the questions AND answers are actually present on the page.
+Do not copy-paste FAQs from a template.

-Why it's problematic: If you don't have 500+ customers, this is misleading markup.
+Why it's problematic: If you don't have 500+ clients, this is misleading markup.

 Fix: Only use facts that you can prove.
 Do you have 50 customers?
-Say so.
+State that.
 Don't have customer data?
-Leave it out or keep it general.
+Omit it or keep it general.

 Why it's problematic: Inconsistent @ids break the linking between entities.

 Fix: Choose one canonical URL format and use it everywhere.
-If you use canonical tags https://example.com is (without trailing slash), use that consistently in JSON-LD as well.
+If your canonical tag https://example.com is (without a trailing slash), consistently use that in JSON-LD as well.

-Fix: Only use official social profiles (LinkedIn, Facebook, Twitter, Instagram) and official sources such as Wikipedia (if relevant).
-Max 3-5 URLs that you actually check and maintain.
+Fix: Only use official social profiles (LinkedIn, Facebook, Twitter, Instagram) and official sources like Wikipedia (if relevant).
+Max 3-5 URLs that you actually control and maintain.

 What you see: Four separate <script type="application/ld+json"> blocks on one page for WebPage, Service, BreadcrumbList, and Organization.

-Why it is problematic: Unnecessarily complex, difficult to maintain, increases the risk of duplication and inconsistency.
+Why it's problematic: Unnecessarily complex, difficult to maintain, increases the chance of duplication and inconsistency.

-Fix: Consolidate into two scripts: one site-wide (WebSite, Organization, Person) and one page-level (WebPage, Service/BlogPosting, BreadcrumbList, FAQ) with @graph.
+Fix: Consolidate into two scripts: one site-wide (WebSite, Organization, Person) and one page-level (WebPage, Service/BlogPosting, BreadcrumbList, FAQ) using @graph.

 9. Broken JSON due to syntax errors